evnchn/aio_process_pool/README.md

 # Note:
 # - the process pool must be initialize AFTER all functions that are supposed
-#   to be called are defined
+#   to be called are defined (see #2)
-# - it's not save to initialize a process pool from a multithreaded process
+# - it's not save to initialize this process pool from a multithreaded process
 #   because it's based on `os.fork` / `multiprocessing.Process`
+#   (note: same is true for concurrent.future.ProcessPoolExecutor)

 pool = ProcessPool()
 executor = Executor()